 My name is Eric Siron.
-I am an awardee of the 2017 Microsoft Most Valuable Professional award (MVP) in Cloud and Datacenter Management.
+I was a 2017 awardee of the Microsoft Most Valuable Professional award (MVP) in Cloud and Datacenter Management.
 I currently work with Microsoft infrastructure software and other technologies in the healthcare industry.
 Along with fellow MVP Andy Syrewicze, I founded Project Runspace, an organization that seeks to encourage the systems administrators and architects of tomorrow.
 I’ve been an IT professional since 1998 and have performed most IT-related roles in some form or another.
 I’m also a former Microsoft Certified Trainer.
 I no longer teach courses, but have retained my interest and desire to educate and assist others.

 This blog was originally created as a way for me to share my work with Microsoft’s Hyper-V R2.
 I have since entered into other agreements (below).
 This site is currently used only to publish my personal opinions and any non-Hyper-V-related topics that I feel might be useful to someone else.